 Present your event planning talents with confidence.
 It will make the difference between having a hobby and having a real career as an event planner!

 We’d love to hear from you.

-In the comments below, let me know what you’d recommend other event planners add to their event planning portfolio.
+In the comments below, let me know what else you’d add to an event planning portfolio.

 Thanks so much for your comments and for joining me each week!

 P.S.
 If there’s another event planner you know that is struggling with their event planning portfolio and could use a little help, forward this post to them.
 It might be just what they need to get her next client!